stroggprog/os-backup-generator/README.md

 # os-backup-generator

-Opensimulator in-world script to create daily, weekly and annual backs of regions, by invoking simulator console commands from an in-world prim.
+Opensimulator in-world script to create daily, weekly and annual backups of regions, by invoking simulator console commands from an in-world prim.
+It creates oar, terrain and xml backups.

+The backups rotate, so there will only be 7 daily backups and 52 weekly backups at most.
+Yearly backups are fully dated and created on the 31st Dec, and never overwrite each other.
+It is up to the administrator to prune these.

 Requires 'osConsoleCommand()' to be enabled.
 This is a GOD level command.
 The owner of the script must be enabled as a god on the grid.
 See http://opensimulator.org/wiki/OsConsoleCommand for details.